Western Canada farmers scramble for canola seed to re-plant after frost

-WINNIPEG, Manitoba Western Canadian farmers are scrambling to find scarce canola seed as they re-plant crops snuffed out by frost and insects.
+WINNIPEG, Manitoba, June 3 Western Canadian farmers are scrambling to find scarce canola seed as they re-plant crops snuffed out by frost and insects.

 Farmers have until mid- to late June to plant ahead of insurance deadlines, but the later they sow canola, the higher the risk of damage later from heat or frost.
 Canada is the biggest producer and exporter of canola, used to produce vegetable oil.